James4Ever0/notes/Everything you need to startup your media project꞉ viral video generator, viral video analyzer, trend analyzer, automated ema.md

 Use sirx over sir.

 I think it is hard to use.
 Many "presumed" parameters are out there.
+It can fit "reproduction rate" but no individual "alpha" and "beta" values.

 In tradirional SIR models, beta is infection rate, gamma is recovery rate.
 While in open-sir it is different. alpha now is beta, beta now is gamma.